At Bright Water Foundation, we help families eliminate waterborne disease by simple at-home water disinfection.

 VISION

-To broaden at-home water disinfection in underdeveloped communities by inviting partner NGOs and government agencies to learn and apply the BWF safe water self-reliance methodology.
+To broaden at-home water disinfection in developing communities by inviting partner NGOs and government agencies to learn and apply the BWF safe water self-reliance methodology.
 This simple methodology invites all people to become self-reliant in their safe water-use behaviors.

 CORE VALUES